top of page

 • Pay Coop joining fee.
 Around €100-200 euros

-• Pay minimum joining investment to the Co-op, approx. €20,000 per adult to lease a plot (depending on which plot you lease)
+• Pay the joining investment to the Co-op, between €10,000 and €20,000 per adult to lease a plot (depending on which plot you lease)

 • Pay monthly instalments (approx. €80-€250) to keep investing in the development of the common facilities, up to the threshold of the development budget we design together.
 Expected to be around €10,000-20,000 per adult member on top of the joining investment.